 You have become comfortable in your job and some time has passed since you tested the market.
 Although you feel confident, you lack insight into how the market has changed.
 You overstate the value of the skills or underestimate how difficult it will be to make a transition.
 You leave money on the table not realizing you are worth a lot more.
-Your relevancy and market value remain a mystery until you lightly sell your product and see how the market responds.
+Or you realize during a forced situation that your current employer is overpaying the market rate for your skills.
+Your relevancy and market value will remain a mystery until you lightly sell your product and see how the market responds.
 Continually test your relevancy – your life depends on it.

 Your livelihood depends on remaining relevant with a value proposition that you deliver through your expertise and is in demand.
 Products on the market are getting a continuous signal of their worth and how pricing influences demand.
 The product of your expertise should operate no differently.
 You need to periodically test the market to see if your expertise is relevant and at what price.
 You don’t want to get caught off guard by a decline in your relevancy or compensation that the market is willing to pay.